 Scaling your photos manually in Photoshop is another option that will help you to manage how much your images are compressed.
 Keep in the mind that the scale and format of your pictures will also affect the file size which thus affects the amount of compression that takes place.
 I often adjust the pixel dimensions in Photoshop by having the width at about 2000 pixels (which is quite maximum) at a certain aspect ratio and let the pixels for the height adjust itself.
 This will resize the photo and reduce it to more than half the initial size while still holding the best quality you’re looking for.

 Pro tip: Always remember the UI color of Instagram

 While the High Pass tool in Photoshop is not technically a filter for sharpening, it gets the job done.
 Using this tool ultimately sharpens your original picture from corner to corner leaving you with a crisp, detailed vertical image.
 It is not something hard to do if you were like me and not savvy on the tools in photoshop.
 Here is a step by step rundown of how you can effectively apply a high pass filter onto any image.

 – Create a Copy of your background Layer

 – Change the Blend Mode to Soft Light

 – Go to the Filter Bar at the Top of Photoshop

-These tips and tricks should help you in the process of creating the perfect Instagram with high-quality images.
-Image compression has both its pros and cons in photography.
-Sadly some social media platforms make it a bit annoying when trying to upload your work to these platforms.
+These tips and tricks should help you in the process of creating the perfect Instagram with great quality images.
+When you compress an image, it has its own pros and cons in photography.
+Sadly some social media platforms make it a bit annoying when trying to upload photos or your work to these platforms.
 Nonetheless, there is always a way around obstacles.